emissary-ingress/emissary/reference/debugging.md

   Normal  Started                4m    kubelet, gke-ambassador-demo-default-pool-912378e5-dkxc  Started container
 ```

-## <a name="logs"></a>Getting Access to the Ambassador Logs
+## <a name="logs"></a>Getting Access to the Ambassador Edge Stack Logs

-The Ambassador logs can provide a lot of information if something isn't behaving as expected.
-There can be a lot of text to parse (especially when running in debug mode), but key information to look out for is the Ambassador process restarting unexpectedly, or malformed Envoy configuration.
+The Ambassador Edge Stack logs can provide a lot of information if something isn't behaving as expected.
+There can be a lot of text to parse (especially when running in debug mode), but key information to look out for is the Ambassador Edge Stack process restarting unexpectedly, or malformed Envoy configuration.

-In order to view the logs you will need to target an individual Ambassador Pod. e.g.:
+In order to view the logs you will need to target an individual Ambassador Edge Stack Pod. e.g.:

 ```shell
 $ kubectl get pods